-It includes all document management capabilities like as version control, version history, audit trails, metadata management, sophisticated search, and simple collaboration between members.
-Not only that, but some of these systems allow you to effortlessly gather documents using automatic data capture, making it easier for your staff to find any document in seconds..
+It includes all document management capabilities like version control, version history, audit trails, metadata management, archives management, sophisticated search, and simple collaboration between members.
+Not only that, but some of these systems allow you to effortlessly gather documents using automatic data capture, making it easier for your staff to find any document in seconds.

 These technologies are critical for every organization, regardless of size or sector, since they must begin the process of transitioning their firm into a fully digital one before it is too late.

 I strongly advise you to read the following article for more information

 The three main functions of a document management system are to capture, store, and distribute documents.
 These are the most important features that every system should have in order to help organizations manage the ever-increasing volumes of documents they create.

 These benefits enable us to search documents in a matter of seconds, restrict unauthorized access, manage the entire lifecycle of documents, and exchange documents with team members without fear of data breaches.

 There are two types of DMS you can start with: open source/free or commercial.

 As a definition, data capture, often known as electronic data capture, is the process of collecting information from a document and converting it into data that computers can understand.
 It is one of the most essential phases of digitization, and if done correctly and without human error, it will allow employees to file, organize, search, and retrieve documents in record time.